PedrioliLab/ReAdW/README.md

 ## Dependencies
 ReAdW requires either Xcalibur or MSFileReader to be installed or minimally just the three DLLs: XRawfile2.dll, fileio.dll, fregistry.dll.
 MSFileReader can be downloaded by creating an account with [ThermoFischer Scientific](https://thermo.flexnetoperations.com/control/thmo/login).
-Once registered you will find the software under "Utility Software".
+Once registered you will find the software under "Other Software Releases".

 ## Binaries
 Two binaries are available depending on which dependency is installed on your system: